-- A high school diploma or GED equivalency, required.
+- A high school diploma or GED equivalency, is required.

 Skills & Experience:

-- Minimum of five years’ experience in the industry operating flatbed cutter, stitcher folder and other various bindery equipment in a fast-paced, high-volume printing environment, required.
+- Minimum of five years experience in the industry operating flatbed cutters, stitcher folders, and other various bindery equipment in a fast-paced, high-volume printing environment, required.

 - Able to set up and operate bindery machines to perform the full range of standard and specialized finishing of printed materials to complete a combined finishing product.